Curious Don

 3. Total Eclipse: The moon fully obscures the sun, revealing the sun’s corona – its outer atmosphere, visible only during totality.
 This is the rarest and most spectacular type of eclipse, offering a view unlike anything else in nature.

-What sets total solar eclipses apart is their rarity and the unique experience they offer.
-Although solar eclipses occur multiple times each year, the path of totality — the narrow strip where the sun is completely covered — is usually only about 100 miles wide and shifts location with every eclipse.
+What sets total eclipses apart is their rarity and the unique experience they offer.
+Although solar eclipses occur multiple times each year, the path of totality – the narrow strip where the sun is completely covered, is usually only about 160 km (100 mi) wide and shifts location with every eclipse.
 This means that even if an eclipse is visible from your area, you may need to travel to be within the path of totality for the full, breathtaking spectacle.

-Side-by-side comparison of three types of solar eclipses: partial eclipse on the left showing a crescent-shaped Sun, annular eclipse in the center displaying a 'ring of fire,' and total eclipse on the right featuring the Sun completely obscured by the Moon with a glowing corona.
+Side-by-side comparison of three types of solar eclipses - a must-know for anyone interested in eclipse chasing: partial eclipse on the left showing a crescent-shaped Sun, annular eclipse in the center displaying a ‘ring of fire,’ and total eclipse on the right featuring the Sun completely obscured by the Moon with a glowing corona.

 Comparison of the three types of solar eclipses, shown from left to right: partial, annular, and total eclipses.
 Photo credit (left to right): Hinode/XRT, NASA/Aubrey Gemignani, NASA/Noah Moran.